 Projects

 Projects can be used to organize a collection of Samples and are useful for sharing experiments between users and across Organizations.
-You can create a new project by clicking the settings icon and selecting "Add New Project".
-You can add samples to any project using the metadata editing window, and view the complete set of samples contained in each project by clicking on the "Project" button near the top of the window.
+You can create a new project by clicking the "+ Create Project" button at the top-right of your samples page.
+You can add samples to any project using the metadata editing window, and view the complete set of samples contained in each project by clicking on the "Project" name on any of the sample cards.
 Every project has a set of buttons to customize how you Share the project and Edit the name and description.

 Sharing

 While every user's data is kept private by default on One Codex, we also give you the ability to share your analyses with colleagues or the broader community.
-To share a specific sample, click on the globe icon and select one of the following options:
+To share a specific sample, click on the people icon on the project name at the top of the table or sample list, and select one of the following options:

-Private: These datasets are only accessible to their owners.
+• Private: These datasets are only accessible to their owners and specified users.

 Beyond these options, projects also provide the ability to privately share data with select users in or across an organization.
 Projects also enable you to make large sets of data available publicly (e.g., as part of a journal article) and have project-specific URL for all of the data.